 Comment on the RU’s research output based on bibliometric data with regard to productivity, citations, and publication channels.
 Noticeable changes over time?
 Potential for improvement?

 The average number of peer-reviewed publications in the unit has been 105 in 2013-2017.
 The number of publications has decreased from 115 (111 in WoS) in 2013 to 100 (91 in WoS) in 2017.
 Most obvious reason for the decrease in the number of articles are reduction in staff numbers due to cuts of university basic funding.
 For example, three of our professors retired in the latter part of the evaluation period (2015-2017).
 There were also large organizational changes, which could also have affected our productivity.
 However, it seems that after 2017 we have been able to recover the productivity of RU since according to the Oulu university library bibliometric analysis the RU had 114 peer-reviewed publications already in 2018 and 145 in 2019.
-The quality of publication is very good with papers in high quality publications.
-Overall Mean Normalized Citation Score (MNCS [fract]) of the RU has been 1.16, which is clearly higher than wrold average.
+The quality of publication is very good with papers in high quality journals.
+Overall Mean Normalized Citation Score (MNCS [fract]) of the RU has been 1.16, which is clearly higher than world average.
 The proportion of publications in the top 10% most highly cited (PP [top10%, fract]) has been 0.1, which is exactly same than the world average.
 However, there has been a slight decrease in both indices during the study period probably also on the above-mentioned reasons.
 The overall Mean Normalized Citation Score for journals used (MNjS [fract]) in the unit has been very high, 1.26 even though there has been a slight decrease towards the end of the evaluation period.

 2.1.2.
 Competitive funding (max.
 0.5 page)